Grape

 What it is

 Petit Meslier is a natural cross of Gouais Blanc and Savagnin Blanc, documented in Champagne since the seventeenth century.
 Today it accounts for less than 0.02 percent of plantings.
-Total area: roughly 3.5 to 4 hectares across the whole appellation.
+Total: roughly 3.5 to 4 hectares in all of Champagne.
 Banned for new plantings from 1938, re-authorised in 2000.

 Where it grows